 Have you been wondering what’s been happening to some of your leafier produce that you planted this year in your garden?
 Perhaps you are already aware of rabbits in or around your property and have just recently experienced a problem with the loss of some of your garden items.
 Maybe this is your first attempt at a garden were not prepared for this semi-cute nuisance.
 Regardless of the circumstances, little peter cotton tail is consuming salad on your dime and you want to put an end to it without causing harm.
-First you should know a little about your button tailed friend.
+First, you should know a little about your button tailed friend.
+That will help you to learn how to keep rabbits out of the garden.

 Keep Your Garden Safe From Rabbits